ZacharyGeurts/AMOURANTHRTX/README.md

 You are encouraged to work with code here.
 Welcome to github.
 The best advice I have for you is to make some money with it first.
 Cut all operational costs securely and to zero.
+If you already know you want zero cost and what else you want to do, grab a copy and make it do it with Grok is my advice.

 We bring you Zero cost secure RTX GPU operation by using current conventions.
 Editor: I made this this thing so good that nobody on the planet gets screwed by it but me.